 This is a raw fusion dessert because peanut butter and roasted peanuts are not raw ingredients.
 For the most part I have eliminated peanut butter from my diet but it’s something that I crave from time to time.
 From a raw fusion perspective, we support fulfilling a craving occasionally (providing you are not allergic or seriously ill) so that feelings of deprivation don’t sabotage your good intentions to eat a mostly healthy, balanced diet.
 Once I have my peanut butter fix every few months, I am more than happy to stick with my wonderful staple of raw almond butter, which is much less acidic to the body and not prone to the kinds of molds that peanut butters have (even the freshest, most organic ones are susceptible to the aflatoxin mold).

-Whether your goals for this year are to attract more prosperity in your life, enhance your reputation, improve your relationships, increase your vitality, or unleash your creative flow, perhaps your first step should be to take a good look at your environment.
-The physical conditions where you live and work play a crucial role in […]
+Whether your goals for this year are to attract more prosperity in your life, enhance your reputation, improve your relationships, increase your vitality, or unleash your creative flow, perhaps your […]

 Greetings!
 It’s always a good idea to start out a new year with some kind of cleanse.
 Not only are you backing up your healthy intentions for the new year, you are also detoxing the inevitable excesses of the end-of-year holidays.